Cytosplore/viewer/_posts/2017-06-30-requirements.markdown

 of the graphics card to the latest versions prior to installing Cytosplore MTG Viewer.
 Remote operation of Cytosplore MTG Viewer through Remote Desktop is not supported.

+If you have any problems just [send us a mail][mail], including your configuration.

+[mail]: mailto:viewer@cytosplore.org